 This information is provided to help you diagnose and solve various problems that may arise while configuring or using the wireless CO alarm.
+See Table 2 for operating conditions.
+Contact Technical Support for any questions regarding operation.

 Unit does not power up properly or reports low battery: